lossyrob/Youtube-Transcript/.paw/work/phased-conference-summarization/ImplementationPlan.md

 ### Success Criteria:

 #### Automated Verification:
-- [ ] META-SYNTHESIS.md contains updated text for all 5 sections
+- [x] META-SYNTHESIS.md contains updated text for all 5 sections
-- [ ] No new orphan acronyms introduced
+- [x] No new orphan acronyms introduced

 #### Manual Verification:
 - [ ] Each concept is now understandable without prior context
 - [ ] Explanations are concise (1-2 sentences max)
 - [ ] Document flow maintained despite additions

+### Phase 4 Completion Notes (December 9, 2025)

+All 5 clarity improvements applied to META-SYNTHESIS.md:

+1. **McKinsey section**: Reworded to clarify enterprises are "leaving 5-6x delivery speed gains on the table compared to organizations that do restructure"
+2. **RCT/19% slowdown**: Added "(Randomized Controlled Trial—a rigorous scientific study)" and clarified "expert developers took 19% *longer* to complete tasks when using AI tools compared to without AI tools"
+3. **Painted doors/reward hacking/ClineBench**: Added parenthetical explanations for each concept inline
+4. **Typing-limited**: Expanded to full explanation about cognitive work vs. typing speed being the bottleneck
+5. **Readitor**: Added "(read + editor—primarily for reading/reviewing agent-generated code rather than writing code)"

+Changes committed to `feature/phased-conference-summarization` branch.

 ---